django-commons/django-tasks-scheduler/.github/CONTRIBUTING.md

 <!--
 You might want to create a separate issue tag for questions and include it in this description.
 People should then tag their issues accordingly.

-Depending on how large the project is, you may want to outsource the questioning, e.g. to Stack Overflow or Gitter.
+Depending on how large the project is, you may want to outsource the questioning, e.g., to Stack Overflow or Gitter.
 You may add additional contact and information possibilities:
 - IRC
 - Slack
 - Gitter